Code-Institute-Submissions/dybacz-theambertree_JulyResub/README.md

 The backend runs on the Django 3.2 python web-framework with a PostgreSQL database using the Django MVT model (similar to the standard MVC), the front-end web pages are rendered from templates served by the Django backend, these templates were written in a combination of HTML5 & Django templating language which allows for pythonic functions such as loops and variables to be utilised.

 CSS3, Bootstrap 5, JavaScript & jQuery were also utilised to gain the desired front-end functionality and UX based on initial wireframes.
-AJAX requests were performed using the JavaScript Fetch API.
+AJAX requests will be performed using the JavaScript Fetch API.

 This WebApp is hosted on Heroku with all static & media files hosted on Cloudinary and dealt with by Django.